Jack Sheridan (umpire): Career

 He became the standard after which other umpires patterned themselves; after arriving in the AL at age 22 in 1906, Billy Evans regularly worked in a team with Sheridan for several years in order to study under the senior umpire, with Sheridan usually working behind the plate and Evans on the bases.
 Both Evans and fellow Hall of Famer Bill Klem regarded Sheridan as the game's greatest umpire.
 Many years later, Evans said, "Each day while working the bases I would follow every move of Sheridan, as he shifted his body and stance back of the plate to follow the flight of the ball."

 Sheridan umpired in four of the first seven World Series: 1905, 1907, 1908 and 1910; he also umpired in the earlier Temple Cup NL championship series in 1896.
 In the winter of 1913–1914, he and Klem were the two umpires accompanying the Chicago White Sox and New York Giants on their world tour.
 Along with Bob Emslie and Tim Hurst, he is one of only three umpires who umpired both before 1893, when the pitching distance was only 50 feet, and also after the NL and AL formally recognized one another as major leagues in 1903.
 He is the only umpire active prior to 1893 who went on to officiate in a World Series.

 In September 1911, Sheridan asked Johnson for permission to permanently retire from umpiring.
 Johnson presented Sheridan with a medal of appreciation and said that while Sheridan would retire from the field, he expected the umpire to return to the league in an off-the-field capacity the next season.
 In March 1912, Sheridan said, "But I guess when the bell rings I'll be back in harness.
 Ban Johnson will need me when the fight grows hot."
 He umpired between June and August of that season.
 The Pittsburgh Press announced that Sheridan would retire before the 1913 season.
 He joined the umpiring staff in late June that year.

 He suffered sunstroke while umpiring a game at Chicago in August 1914, and never fully recovered from the affliction.
 He called his last game on September 24 at Chicago, and despite the pleas of fellow officials insisted on remaining in the city for the crosstown series between the White Sox and Cubs before traveling to his home in California.
-Once there, his condition continued to deteriorate until he died three weeks later at age 52, at the San Jose home of his sister.
+Once there, his condition continued to deteriorate until he died three weeks later of a heart attack at age 52, at the San Jose home of his sister.